Plano Theft Attorney

 Contact a Lawyer in Collin County, Frisco, & McKinney

-My name is Mac Morris, and for 20 years I have been defending the rights of clients in the Texas state criminal court system.
-In that time, I have experienced a range of different case types, but some of the most common are cases involving theft.
+For more than 25 years, we have been defending the rights of clients in the Texas state criminal court system.
+In that time, we have experienced a range of different cases, but some of the most common are those involving theft.
 No matter if your theft case has been classified as a felony or misdemeanor, the potential penalties you face are serious, including heavy fines and jail time.

-At the Law Office of Mac Morris, my goal is to help clients throughout Dallas-Fort Worth Metroplex area receive the comprehensive criminal defense services they deserve under the law.
+At the Law Office of Mac Morris, our goal is to help clients throughout the Plano area receive the comprehensive criminal defense services they deserve under the law.

 Many times, the crime of theft is combined with other charges, such as:

 These charges can elevate your theft crime from a misdemeanor to a felony and increase the potential penalties you face.
-My extensive experience as a criminal defense attorney is important to helping you understand your potential punishment.
+Our extensive experience is important to helping you understand your potential punishment.

-If you have been charged with theft in Texas, regardless of whether it is a misdemeanor or felony, call the Law Office of Mac Morris today at (972) 885-6325 or contact me online to schedule your free initial consultation.
+If you have been charged with theft, regardless of whether it is a misdemeanor or felony, call the Law Office of Mac Morris today at (972) 846-8214 to schedule your free initial consultation.